Zhangjiakou: Education

 Zhangjiakou is home to Hebei North University.
 The university has been improving its international network and many foreign students are now studying there.
 Another university Hebei University of Architecture is located in Qiaodong District.
 Zhangjiakou No.1 Middle School is the most famous secondary school in Zhangjiakou.
 Beijing No.101 Middle School was a branch of Zhangjiakou No.1 Middle School in the past.

 Sports

-Zhangjiakou will host Freestyle and Nordic skiing and snowboarding excluding big air for the 2022 Winter Olympics.
-The events will be held in a venue in Taizicheng, a village in Chongli District.
+Zhangjiakou hosted Freestyle and Nordic skiing and snowboarding excluding big air for the 2022 Winter Olympics.
+The events were held in a venue in Taizicheng, a village in Chongli District.
 The ski resort earned over 1.54 billion yuan (US$237.77 million) in tourism during the 2015–16 snow season for a 31.6% growth over the previous season.
-In 2016, it was announced that Chongli received 2.185 million tourists, an increase of 30% from the previous season, during the first snow season after winning the Olympic bid.
 The snow season lasted for five months from November, during which Chongli has hosted thirty-six competitions and activities, such as Far East Cup and Children Skiing International Festival.
-A total of twenty-three skiing camps have also been set up, attracting the participation of 3,800 youths.
-All venue construction started in November 2016 and will be finished by the end of 2020 to enable the city to hold test events.
+A total of twenty-three skiing camps were set up, attracting the participation of 3,800 youths.